dancryer/dancryer.github.io/about.md

 Currently Technology Director at Gear4music.com, following several years of running Block 8 Digital, a bespoke software development agency.
 I've worked with many industries, including marketing, media, insurance, eCommerce, charity, government and more.

+I’m a compassionate and people-focused leader with an extensive background in software engineering, devops and infrastructure.
+I’m equally comfortable debugging software issues, or talking strategy in a boardroom, implementing cloud infrastructure changes or teaching people about neurodiversity.

+Throughout my career I’ve worked in-house, freelance and in agency, on projects and systems of all shapes and sizes.
+I’ve taken on the role of software engineer, system administrator, product manager and digital consultant.

+I’m highly pragmatic and love to solve difficult problems, whether they are organisational, product, process or technical.
+My greatest strengths have proven to be my enthusiasm, communication skills, problem-solving abilities, and bias for action in getting things done.

 I enjoy spending time with family and being outdoors.
 I'm a qualified Lowland (walking) Leader and Camping Leader, and enjoy paddlesports and bouldering.

 ## Experience